BrevinCronk98/Places-I-have-been/README.md

 * Navigate to index.html file through your file interface.
 * Right click and open in the browser of your choice.

-* Alternatively, open the webpage at https://ivanlebedzeu.github.io/robogers_neighborhood/
+* Alternatively, open the webpage at https://ivanlebedzeu.github.io/places-youve-been/

 ## Known Bugs

-Works only for single digits numbers
+No bugs

 ## Support and contact details

-If you have any suggestions or questions please email me at ivan.lebedzeu1@gmail.com
+If you have any suggestions or questions please email us at ivan.lebedzeu1@gmail.com or cronkbrevin98@gmail.com or erick email!!!!
 ## Technologies Used

 HTML